This post may contain affiliate links. Please read my affiliate policy.

-I’m here to share a love for eating plants with as many people across the globe as I can.
-In a world that is increasingly turning to food forms that lack nutrients, I want to instill the healthy habit of 1 green smoothie a day into as many people as I possibly can.
-Yet, there is more than 1 way to drink your greens, right?
+In a world that is increasingly turning to food forms that lack nutrients, I want to instill the healthy habit of green smoothies and green juice each day to as many people as I possibly can.
+I’m often asked, which is better.
 That’s why I did a juicer vs blender test; to find out which is better.

 Table of Contents